-Most buyers do not have that knowledge or expertise and would benefit having a home inspection.
+Most buyers do not have that knowledge or expertise and benefit from having a home inspection.
 Home inspectors not only inspect for defects, but also give many helpful hints and suggestions for ongoing home maintenance during their inspection.
-They also point out safety points such as shut off valves, emergency switches, etc. In this way an inspection in especially beneficial to the first time home buyer.
+They also point out safety points such as shut off valves, emergency switches, etc. In this way, an inspection is especially beneficial to the first-time homebuyer.
 It is an education as well as an inspection.

 One of the variables listed above was the expertise of the buyer.
-Another variable will be the ‘affect’ of the home inspection in the buyer’s offer.
-In markets where there are multiple offers on a single property because of the lack of supply and increase in demand, a buyer may decide not make their offer contingent on a home inspection.
-They feel this would make their offer more desirable to a seller when they are considering more than one offer.
-Sellers consider terms of the offer, qualifications of buyer, as well as testing requested when considering offers.
+Another variable is the ‘effect’ of the home inspection in the buyer’s offer.
+In markets where there are multiple offers on a single property because of the lack of supply and increase in demand, a buyer may decide not to make their offer contingent on a home inspection.
+They feel this makes their offer more desirable to a seller when they are considering more than one offer.
+Sellers consider terms of the offer, qualifications of the buyer, as well as testing requested when considering offers.
 Sellers do not always base their decisions solely on price.

 Every buyer and seller situation is unique.
-A buyer should make their best offer based on their particular circumstnces, knowledge and expertise.
-That is what I expecially love about the real estate industry.
-I would wrap up saying, “although home inspections are a very good idea and serve to protect you, as a buyer, do not feel they are ‘required’.
-It is for “your protection to get a home inspection”.
+A buyer should make their best offer based on their particular circumstances, knowledge and expertise.
+This is what I especially love about the real estate industry.
+I’ll wrap up by saying, although home inspections are a very good idea and serve to protect you as a buyer, do not feel they are ‘required’.
+It is for your protection to get a home inspection.